monsoonmaelstrom/book2/book2.md

 “What do you think he was doing?
 Could Liam feel it?”

 “Yeah, Liam felt it, but not like I did.
-I told Liam if felt like a sounding but for magic.
+I told Liam it felt like a sounding but for magic.
 I’m pretty sure he was trying to figure out exactly how powerful I am.”

 “Do you think he did?”